 Egg bites or egg muffins are a frittata made in a muffin pan as individual servings!
 Egg bites are a popular food served at Starbucks!
 They are great for an on-the-go breakfast or a high-protein snack.

 Yes, egg bites are a healthy snack or breakfast.
-The eggs are high in protein and the veggies are a great source of vitamins and minerals.
+The eggs are high in protein and the veggies are a great source of vitamins and minerals, including vitamins D, A, and choline.
 This is a great breakfast or snack to balance your blood sugar level or ensure constant energy.
+This egg bites recipe has 5.6 grams of protein and 83 calories per egg bite.

 If your egg muffins come out of the oven puffed up and then 10 minutes later they deflate, this is normal.
-As they cool the hot air escapes and the air doesn't hold them up anymore, so they deflate slightly.
+As they cool, the hot air escapes and the air doesn't hold them up anymore, so they deflate slightly.
+I find using silicone muffin liners prevent any hollow egg bites.

-Some find their egg bites soggy after thawing frozen bites.
-To prevent this, warm the egg bite it in the microwave on a paper towel so it soaks up the moisture.
+Some find their egg bites soggy after thawing them from the freezer.
+To prevent this, warm the egg bite in the microwave on a paper towel so it soaks up the moisture.
 This is just water from the vegetables.

 Other recipes for on-the-go:

 Looking for other egg snacks?
-Try these easy-to-peel boiled eggs!
-I share only healthy snacks here, you may like these:
+Try these easy-to-peel boiled eggs and these savoury quinoa egg muffins!
+I share healthy snacks on this food blog, you may also like these:

-Like this post?
-Let me know below the recipe in the comment section!
-And give this recipe a star rating.
-It totally makes my day to hear from you.
+🌼 Did you make this healthy egg bites recipe?
+Please let me know below the recipe in the comment section, and give this recipe a star rating.
+It totally makes my day to hear from you, and it helps others find this recipe!

 Ingredients